ngohoanghai1125-lab/Credit-Risk-Analytics/README.md

 The project combines **Python** for data quality, exploratory data analysis, and statistical testing; **PostgreSQL** for data cleaning, risk feature engineering, and analytical views; and **Power BI** for interactive portfolio risk monitoring.

+# Dataset

+The project uses the Give Me Some Credit dataset from the 2011 Kaggle competition.

+Source: Kaggle — Give Me Some Credit Dataset

 ## Project Workflow

 **Python → PostgreSQL → Power BI**